 First thing of course you need to do is make sure you're acquainted with all the basic Texas Holdem rules.
+It's also a good idea to refresh your understanding of the official poker hand rankings.
 After that, the key is simplifying.

 Always have one person and one person alone handle buying in, cashing out and rebuys.
 I cannot stress this enough.
 If you have everyone getting their own chips, "mistakes" are bound to happen.